dcasadevall/multiplayer-prototype/README.md

 ### How It Works

 - **`fly.toml`**: This configuration file (in `deploy/fly.toml`) tells Fly.io how to build and run the application.
 It defines two services:
-    1. A **TCP service** on ports 80/443 for HTTP/S traffic.
+    1. A **TCP service** on ports 8080/443 for HTTP/S traffic.
 This is used by Fly.io for health checks.
-    2. A **UDP service** on port 8080 (by default) for the game server itself.
+    2. A **UDP service** on port 9050 (by default) for the game server itself.
-- **`Server/Health/HttpHealthServer.cs`**: A minimal, built-in TCP server that responds to Fly.io's health checks on the port specified by the `PORT` environment variable (which Fly sets to 8080).
+- **`Server/Health/HttpHealthServer.cs`**: A minimal, built-in TCP server that responds to Fly.io's health checks at port 8080.
 - **`Dockerfile`**: The Dockerfile at `deploy/Dockerfile` builds the server.
 It's configured to work on both `amd64` (standard cloud servers) and `arm64` (Apple Silicon) architectures for development and deployment.